What would be the best way to migrate data to Dash Enterprise?

 Dash Enterprise has an API that allows you to automate many of the workflows the App Manager UI provides.
 The API is most commonly used for integrating Dash Enterprise with a continuous integration service such as GitLab or CircleCI.

 How do Dash apps on Dash Enterprise query data?

 You can use any tool to query your data from within a Dash app (such as a SQL database, Pandas dataframe, CSV file, REST API, etc), so long as the tool has a Python connector library, which is practically guaranteed.

 Can Dash apps replace Tableau or Spotfire?

-Yes, you can write Dash apps in Python, R, or Julia that connect an interactive Dash dashboard to a database.
+Yes, you can write Dash apps in Python that connect an interactive Dash dashboard to a database.
 Please see Dashboard Engine if interested in this use case.